Margaret Clemence: Reception

 Despite the controversy surrounding Margaret having an affair with a Catholic priest, praise was given from Catholic news outlets for the realistic portrayal.
 Marsha Hanlon from TVTimes said that "no one has ever accused Brookside of shying away from controversial subjects" but Margaret and Derek's "forbidden love affair" was a "shocking topic even for this daring soap."
 Margaret and Derek were included in Inside Soap magazine's "greatest love stories ever told" feature.
 A reporter categorised it as an "affair to remember" and branded her the "flame-haired nanny Margaret".
 An Inside Soap reporter opined that Margaret and Derek's relationship ended in "classic soap style" and that she had "lured" Derek away from his vows.
 A reporter from the Evening Standard stated that Margaret's story with Derek was one of many Brookside stories concerning Catholicism, which were the "bedrock of the soap".
 Of her romance with Carl, Geoffrey Phillips from the publication opined that "even by Brookside standards Margaret's latest experience of afterglow was short-lived.
 She has yet to learn that not every young man who says he enjoys the free and single life is free and single."
 Due to Margaret's controversial romances, Lorna Hughes of the Manchester Evening News quipped that Margaret "cornered the market in shocking clinches."
+A writer from Soaplife profiled Margaret, stating "Margaret Celemence came to Brookside as an innocent young nanny.
+But her liaisons in love were to become the talk of Brookie fans everywhere."
+They added that the "lesbian kiss stunned a nation of TV viewers."

 In 1998, Inside Soap ran a feature compiling "The 100 greatest soap stories ever told".
 They featured Margaret and Beth's kiss as their 49th choice.
 In the book Real Soap: Brookside, author Kay Nicholls wrote "who could forget 'that' kiss between Margaret Clemence and Beth Jordache?"
 She also called it a "scandal" and "another first for the fab soap".
 Tilly Pearce of the Metro included the same-sex kiss in a feature of "landmark LGBT television moments".
 The kiss was voted 59th in a Channel 4 poll regarding the greatest television moments of all time.
 Vicky Spavin of the Daily Record called it one of the show's "moments of glory".
 Paddy Shennan underestimated the power of on-screen kisses because "everyone remembers" the kiss.
 As part of popular culture, the scene has been recreated by presenters of Radio 1, including Chris Moyles and Dominic Byrne.
+In the 1996 book, "The Guinness Book of Classic British TV", it was noted that Brookside handled lesbianism via Margaret and Beth's relationship with "sensitivity", adding it was "only marginally less contentious" than their storyline about Gordon Collins (Mark Burgess).